-- Check all wiring to be sure it is properly supported, insulation is intact and there are no loose or corroded terminals.
-Corroded terminals should be thoroughly cleaned with sandpaper or replaced.
-Tighten securely using a lock washer and spray with WD-40 or similar preservative. - 2.
-Check bow rails, ladders and grab rails for loose screws, breaks, sharp edges, etc., that might be hazardous in rough weather.
+- Check bow rails, ladders and grab rails for loose screws, breaks, sharp edges, etc., that might be hazardous in rough weather.
 Inventory and inspect life jackets for tears and deterioration.
 Check your first aid kit to make sure it is complete.
-Check signaling equipment.
-Inspect anchor lines, mooring and towing lines and repair or replace as required.
+Check the signaling equipment.
+Inspect anchor, mooring and towing lines and repair or replace as required.
 DO NOT stow wet lines or they may mildew and rot. - Salt and brackish water are capable of etching and damaging window glass.
 Keeping windows clean is the best preventive measure you can take.
-When cleaning, flush with plenty of fresh water.
+When window cleaning, flush with plenty of fresh water.

-Exercise caution when cleaning windows and doors made of plexiglass because it tends to scratch easily.
+Exercise caution when cleaning windows and doors made of plexiglass because it tends to scretch easily.

 First, use generous amounts of water to wash off as much dust as possible.
 Use your bare hands with plenty of water to dislodge any caked dirt.
-Then use a soft grit-free cloth or clean soft sponge with a detergent or nonabrasive soap.
-Dry with a clean damp chamois, using a blotting action.
+Then use a soft, grit-free cloth or soft, clean sponge with a detergent or nonabrasive soap.
+Dry with a clean, damp chamois using a blotting action.
 Never use a glass cleaning solution or a duster as they will scratch the surface.
 Remove any grease or oil with kerosene or hexane.
 DO NOT use solvents such as acetone, benzine, carbon tetrachloride, fire extinguisher fluid, dry cleaning fluid, or lacquer thinner since they will attack the surface.

-- 4. To keep teak looking fresh, it should be treated with teak oil at least twice a year (more often if exposure is severe).
-If the teak is in particularly bad condition, the teak oil should be rubbed in using 220 grit wet-or-dry sandpaper. - 5.
+- 3. To keep teak looking fresh, it should be treated with teak oil at least twice a year (more often if exposure is severe).
+If the teak is in particularly bad condition, the teak oil should be rubbed in using 220 grit wet-or-dry sandpaper. - 4.
 Use nearly any of the metal cleaners on the market today to spruce up hardware.
 After a good cleaning, a coat of paste wax will add greatly to its luster.
 All metal fittings and hardware should be sprayed with a rust inhibitor similar to WD-40.
 If not maintained on a regular basis, stainless steel railings and fittings will discolor.